SAP-samples/process-automation-enablement/Workshops/APAC-2025/exercises/bpmn import/readme.md

 1. Click on Subject and enter “Request Form” <br>
 2. Click on User and choose Process Metadata->Started By <br>
 </ul>
 vi.
-Click on Inputs tab to map the inputs from context to the approval form <br><ul>
+Click on Inputs tab to map the inputs from context to the subprocess <br><ul>

   ![](images/BPMN_Get_Proc_Approver_Input_10.png)
-        Click on priority and map the attribute “priority” context <br>
+        Click on priority and map the attribute “priority” from the Create Request Form context <br>
 </ul>ul>
 vii.Save the project <br>